pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 <img src=images/price_histogram.jpg alt="Your image title" width="450" />
 </p>

-The histograms show that both diamond price and carat are skewed to the right, especially the price.
-This confirmed the result interpretation from previous 5-number statistics about the distribution of carat and price.
-For skewed data, it is necessary to apply the appropriate transformation before entering the predictive analysis.
+The histograms show that both diamond price and carat are skewed to the right, which is consistent with the result from previous 5-number statistics.

 ### Normal Quartile-Quartile Plot
 ```